 A few participants experienced adverse effects, which indicated that this type of intervention should be tailored to each individual.
 However, for the most part, the outcomes were overwhelmingly positive.
 For years, the medical community has argued that clinical evidence which demonstrates the benefits of improved diet and nutrient supplementation for people with autism is lacking.
 This perspective unfortunately led to conventional treatments for autism that typically involve prescription medications which may cause various side effects.
 This clinical study proves that taking dietary supplements (e.g., multivitamins, fish oil) and enhancing the overall diet dramatically improves the quality of life for individuals with ASD.
 More importantly, it demonstrates that supplements can address nutrient deficiencies and effectively target ASD symptoms.

 It is pretty amazing what the body can do to help heal itself when given the nutritional support needed for proper biochemical function.
 It is very difficult to find a high potency, quality multivitamin mineral supplement over-the-counter, which is why I formulated My Spectrum Heroes™ Multivitamin Mineral Plus.
-I wanted my clients, patients, and followers to have access to a superior nutritional supplement specifically designed to support individuals on the spectrum, without the unwanted ingredients that can aggravate ASD symptoms.
-Please visit www.myspectrumheroes.com for more information about nutritional supplements for autism and ADHD.
+I wanted my clients, patients, and followers to have access to a superior nutritional supplements specifically designed to support individuals on the spectrum, without the unwanted ingredients that can aggravate ASD symptoms.